mireality /mir-ree-al-i-tee/ or /my-ree-al-i-tee/

 Voted one of the most influential people in UK New Television by VOD Professional and one of TechCityInsider’s top 100 people redefining digital business in London and beyond!

 Maria was born and raised in New Mexico, USA near where they drop-tested the atom bomb.
 At age 2, she drew her first face.
 At 7, in the basement of a military installation, she was first exposed to programming.
-So it wasn’t a complete surprise that at 17 (in 1986) she became the first person to study both Computer Science and Fine Art at her university.
+At 17 she became the first person to study both Computer Science and Fine Art at her university.
 She is now a dual-national, living in London, UK.

-Maria has created complete end-to-end VOD solutions for cable (Virgin Media) and broadband (Channel 4’s Film4oD), globally changed standards and thinking around premium pay VOD and OTT through the DECE / UltraViolet and the DTG consortiums and globally advises start-ups, established companies and government.
+Maria created full VOD solutions for cable (Virgin Media) and broadband (Channel 4’s Film4oD).
+As a global thought leader she is part of various advisory boards and consortia.
+She changed standards and thinking around premium pay VOD and OTT through DECE / UltraViolet and the DTG.

-Prior to mireality, Maria was Head of Technology (CTO) for FilmFlex Movies, a joint venture by Sony and Disney and one of the most successful on-demand movie services in Europe.
-FilmFlex reaches about 3.8M homes with around 1M rentals per month and has been profitable since its first year.
+Prior to mireality, Maria was the CTO for Disney / Sony JV FilmFlex Movies, one of the most successful on-demand movie services in Europe.
+Later sold to Vubiquity, FilmFlex reached about 3.8M homes with around 1M rentals per month and was profitable from year one.

-Maria cut her teeth on the beginnings of PC-based multimedia at IBM, working on early sound editing and video encoding and playback software.
-She then moved into computer game technology, working first on a game development kit for IBM and then for Ocean Software (a.k.a.
-Atari) on a 3D shoot-em-up game.
-Pushing games technology into a new realm, Maria was the Technical Director for Andreas Whittam Smith’s company Notting Hill Electronic Publishers on sound-reactive visualisation software used for band world tours and nightclubs.
-At Razorfish, she worked on Interactive TV.
-She then moved into interactive 3D and video database-driven new media as Technical Director for Digital Arts.
-Just prior to joining FilmFlex, as the Head of IT and Development for OnMedica, Maria delivered on demand multimedia presentations to GPs on behalf of the pharmaceutical industry.
+Maria helped invent the beginning of PC-based multimedia at IBM, working on early sound editing and video encoding and playback software.
+She then moved into computer game technology, helping innovate a game development kit for IBM and then working on early Windows-based 3D shoot-em-up game for Ocean Software (a.k.a.
+Atari).
+Maria led games technology innovation into a new realm as Technical Director for Andreas Whittam Smith’s company Notting Hill Electronic Publishers, creating sound-reactive visualisation software used for band world tours and nightclubs.
+At Razorfish, she consulted on the beginning of Interactive TV and video streaming.
+She then moved into interactive 3D, video and streaming as Technical Director for Digital Arts.
+As Head of IT and Development for OnMedica, Maria led the delivery of on demand multimedia presentations to GPs on behalf of the pharmaceutical industry which significantly increased pharmaceutical market share.

 Maria loves film.
 In 2002 Maria was headhunted to join BAFTA’s specialist Interactive Entertainment Committee.
 She is now a full voting member of BAFTA for both film and TV (including short films and animation).
-Maria also advises BAFTA’s Digital Strategy and Communications Committee.
-And Maria helped Virgin Media establish the technical structure for its Virgin Media Shorts short film competition.
+Maria also advises BAFTA’s Digital Strategy and Communications Committee and she helped Virgin Media establish the technical structure for its Virgin Media Shorts short film competition.

 Find Out More